verdaccio/website/docs/plugin-middleware.md

 The `auth` and `storage` are instances and can be extended, but we don't recommend this approach unless is well founded.

-> Feel examples of middleware plugin to look up are [sinopia-github-oauth](https://github.com/soundtrackyourbrand/sinopia-github-oauth) and [verdaccio-audit](https://github.com/verdaccio/verdaccio-audit).
+> A good example of a middleware plugin is the [verdaccio-audit](https://github.com/verdaccio/monorepo/tree/master/plugins/audi).

 ## Generate an middleware plugin